RealTimeLogic/BAS/README.md

 * Mako Server Specifics:
   * NO_SHARKTRUST
     * Do no include tokengen.c; disable built-in SharkTrustX key
+  * USE_LUAINTF
+    * This macro enables loading [external Lua modules](https://makoserver.net/documentation/c-modules/).
+When not using a pre-built Mako Server and when using the source code you can instead choose to integrate additional [Lua bindings](https://realtimelogic.info/swig/) directly with your build.

 * Xedge Specifics:
   * NO_SHARKTRUST